|Green Hall 2500|

 A6.
 Alumni or graduating seniors are encouraged to apply as soon as possible.

 Q7.
-Can the Loan Forgiveness be awarded to Permanent Resident Aliens?
+Can the Loan Repayment be awarded to Permanent Resident Aliens?

 A7.
 “Federally eligible non-citizens” may receive the Loan Repayment.
 This limited population is eligible for federal aid and must identify themselves specifically on the FAFSA.
 They are defined as: “1.
 U.S. national (includes natives of American Samoa or Swains Island) or U.S. permanent resident with a Form I-551, I-151, or I-551C (Permanent Resident Card, Resident Alien Card, or Alien Registration Receipt Card), also known as a green card.
 2. You have an Arrival-Departure Record (I-94) from U.S. Citizen and Immigration Services (USCIS) showing “Refugee,” “Asylum Granted,” “Cuban-Haitian Entrant (Status Pending),” “Conditional Entrant” (valid only if issued before April 1, 1980), or “Parolee” (you must be paroled for at least one year, and you must be able to provide evidence from the USCIS that you are not in the United States for a temporary purpose and that you intend to become a U.S. citizen or permanent resident).
 3. You hold a T-visa (for victims of human trafficking) or your parent holds a T-1 visa.
 4. You are a “battered immigrant-qualified alien” who is a victim of abuse by your citizen or permanent resident spouse, or you are the child of a person designated as such under the Violence Against Women Act.
 5. You are a citizen of the Federated States of Micronesia, the Republic of the Marshall Islands, or the Republic of Palau.”